 If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Creative and Visual Arts, you are expected to have;

-(i) Two ‘A’ level passes in Art or Fine Art and any other subject.
+- Two ‘A’ level passes in Art or Fine Art and any other subject.

-This are the list of Universities offering Creative and Visual Arts in Nigeria
+List of Universities offering Creative and Visual Arts in Nigeria

 - Federal University Lafia, Nasarawa State (FULAFIA)